abc-datacamp/abc-intro-2-git-in-rstudio/chapter3.md

 * a **parent** (i.e., the previous commit)
 * the **commit message** that was supplied by the user, intended to be a human-readable hint as to what was done to the files

-Commits can be done for single files or simultaneously for multiple files -- you will always have to manually select the files for staging & committing.
+Commits can be done for single files or simultaneously for multiple files -- you will always have to manually select the files for staging & committing though.

-> Git will never create a record of change for any file (even if it's being tracked) without you telling it to do it!
+> Git will never create a record of change for any file (even if it's being tracked) unless you tell it to do so!

 -------------